 Taking place along the Canal Saint-Martin in Rennes, the event also offers flea market enthusiasts a nice stroll along the river.

 Considered a true cave of Ali Baba by flea market enthusiasts, the Rendez-vous international de la Curiosité et de la Brocante de Durtal (Durtal International Flea Market Fair, also known as Brocante de Durtal) gathers around 450 flea market exhibitors and 20,000 bargain hunters from nearby regions.
-Spreading along the walls of the city’s castle, Durtal flea market fair is famous for the freshness, abundance and quality of its merchandise.
+Spreading along the walls of the city’s castle, the Durtal flea market fair is famous for the freshness, abundance, and quality of its merchandise.

 No wonder why this event nowadays has an international dimension!
-The Rendez-vous international de la Curiosité et de la Brocante de Durtal is one of the last outdoor antique fair of this scale and quality in western France, and one of the few remaining in the country.
-For 14 hours, the village of Durtal becomes a veritable open-air museum: rare coins, old books, silverware, crockery, old clothes, jewelry, ceramic, porcelain, furniture and paintings share the limelight with other anecdotal objects, and the fair’s antique spirit smoothly blends within the historic setting surrounding the castle.
+The Rendez-vous international de la Curiosité et de la Brocante de Durtal is one of the last outdoor antique fairs of this scale and quality in western France, and one of the few remaining in the country.
+For 14 hours, the village of Durtal becomes a veritable open-air museum: rare coins, old books, silverware, crockery, old clothes, jewelry, ceramic, porcelain, furniture, and paintings share the limelight with other anecdotal objects, and the fair’s antique spirit smoothly blends within the historic setting surrounding the castle.

 Collectors and professionals, connoisseurs and novices all flock to Durtal once a year to find the rare gem, a great bargain, or to harvest the best antiques for their clients.